 If the test is being done to see if breast cancer or melanoma has spread, the blue dye is mixed with a radioactive compound.
 Images are taken to watch how the substance spreads to other lymph nodes.
 This can help your provider better understand where the cancer has spread when a biopsy is being performed.

 How to Prepare for the Test

 You must sign a consent form.
 You may be asked to not eat or drink for several hours before the test.
 You may wish to empty your bladder just before the test.

-If you are having this test done with sentinel lymph node biopsy (for breast cancer and melanoma), you will need to prepare for the operating room.
+If you are having this test done with sentinel lymph node biopsy (for breast cancer and melanoma), then you will need to prepare for the operating room.
 A surgeon and anesthesiologist will tell you how to prepare for the procedure.

 How the Test will Feel

-Some persons feel a brief sting when the blue dye and numbing medicines are injected.
+Some people feel a brief sting when the blue dye and numbing medicines are injected.
 You may feel pressure as the dye starts to flow into your body, particularly behind the knees and in the groin area.